hanlab-ecol/BatOneHealth/README.md

 A function used to attach environmental data to a given set of points for use in further modeling processes.
 Requires a two column data.frame of coordinates in the GDA 2020 coordinate reference system (or an sf points object with the same CRS) along with vectors of years and months related to those points.

 ### To do list
-* Put in ability to choose variables to be log transformed (maybe another helper function)
 * Fix whatever else breaks